rajendra627/k8s-bootcamp/services/README.md

 Services abstracts away access to your pod(s).
 A service receives a stable virtual IP, and routes requests to pods that it cares about.
 It cares about those pods that have labels that match the label selector defined in the service specification - labels and label selectors play a big role in K8S and contributes to it highly dynamic nature.

-* See [pod-details-service](./pod-details-service.yml) that shows a service that routes to 5 instances of a pod
+* See [pod-details-service](./pod-details-service.yml) that shows a service that routes to 5 instances of a pod.

 ## Reference ##
 - [Services docs at k8s.io](https://kubernetes.io/docs/concepts/services-networking/service/)